 However, the people are fantastic.
 I know they’re amazing.
 And that’s, what’s kept me there as long as, or had kept me there as long as it did together with the fact that I was really ambitious and still am.
 So there was always a lot of progressions.
 But because I wasn’t a product person, a fashion person, it was never going to be something that, that fulfilled me.

 I had always wanted to found my own business and start my own business.
 Mainly because I don’t generally, like being told what to do.
 So, I will listen and they’ll take on board people’s feedback and then ultimately make up my own mind.
 But I’ve found that in corporate life, that was incredibly hard to maintain because you could see where you would do things differently.

-And, that’s ultimately what eventually pushed me to go to start my own business was that I was like 30 mid-thirties at that point.
-And there’s a point in your life where those kind of bigger decisions about going on to do what you really want to do have to happen.
-And that mid-thirties, it was a good moment.
+That’s ultimately what eventually pushed me to go to start my own business was that I was like 30 mid-thirties at that point and there’s a point in your life where those kind of bigger decisions about going on to do what you really want to do have to happen.
+That mid-thirties, it was a good moment.
 I had reached a nice position in Gucci and in fashion generally.
 And I can take all of the skills that I’ve learned and that’s not to be underestimated.
 The skills that I picked up there were, were huge for me now.
 And so I jumped ship and started my business.

 Saksham Sharda: Hmm.
 Okay.
 So, but since we are on the topic, what do you think of the upcoming House of Gucci movie?

 Andrew McNulty: I think everything that Gucci has done over the years, has been to always try to find that different angle and to tap the moment at the time.
 And that is something that very few brands managed to do successfully.